Native Jollof Rice or Iwuk Edesi is a delicious ...

 - 1 medium red bell pepper ( chopped into 1 inch squares )

-- Grate half of the onion then add the grated onion, 2 Tbsp of oil, egg, 2 Tbsp of Suya spice, bread crumbs and bouillon powder to the ground sausage and mix thoroughly till well combined.
+- Grate half of the onion then add the grated onion, 2 tablespoon of oil, egg, 2 tablespoon of Suya spice, bread crumbs and bouillon powder to the ground sausage and mix thoroughly till well combined.

 - With a Table spoon scoop out mixed sausage by the tablespoon full onto a parchment paper lined baking sheet.